-• Providing notice of opportunities for public participation, such as our interactive webinars;

-- Using crowdsourcing tools and techniques to gather input for program policy development, strategic planning, and other program administration initiatives.
-(See Appendix C for an overview of the participation opportunities and use of crowdsourcing techniques in research about the retirement program); - Providing information about means to provide feedback on various topics related to our programs and services; - Providing the public with an opportunity to comment online on our proposed regulations at https://www.regulations.gov/, which is part of the Federal Government eRulemaking initiative;
+- Providing notice of opportunities for public participation, such as our interactive webinars; - Using crowdsourcing tools and techniques to gather input for program policy development, strategic planning, and other program administration initiatives.
+(See Appendix C for an overview of the participation opportunities and use of crowdsourcing techniques in research about the retirement program); - Providing information about means to provide feedback on various topics related to our programs and services; - Providing the public with an opportunity to comment online on our proposed regulations at the Government Regulations Homepage, which is part of the Federal Government eRulemaking initiative;

-• Using focus groups for public input and employing usability testing with members of the public before launching online services; and

-• Informing the public when we adopt an idea submitted through our collaboration and participation engagements by posting feedback at our Open Government Portal (https://www.ssa.gov/open/).
+- Using focus groups for public input and employing usability testing with members of the public before launching online services; and - Informing the public when we adopt an idea submitted through our collaboration and participation engagements by posting feedback at our Open Government Portal.